Ernst Gennat: Biography

 In his childhood, he lived with his parents in staff housing of the correctional facility in Berlin-Plötzensee.
 He graduated from high school on 13 September 1898, and entered the faculty of law at Frederick William University on 18 October 1901.
 In the intervening years, it can be assumed that he served in the military (which he noted as his occupation when he was matriculated at the university).

 On 12 July 1905, he left the university without a degree, shortly before the semester was scheduled to end (on 15 August) to embark on his career in the police – he had entered the police service in 1904 and passed the examination to criminal police officer on 30 May 1905.
 Two days later, he started as detective assistant and was promoted to criminal detective on 1 August.

 When Gennat entered the criminal police, there was no separate homicide division.
 It was only on 25 August 1902 that an on-call homicide service was created.
-That had not even changed when the Berlin police was reorganized on 1 June 1925.
+That had not changed even when the Berlin police was reorganized on 1 June 1925.
 It was solely by Gennat's efforts that a homicide squad was eventually created, which earned him promotion to lieutenant inspector (at the age of 45).
 He had previously been passed over for promotion owing to the insistent criticism he had levelled at how the criminal department operated.

 During the Third Reich, he was able to continue working despite maintaining distance from the Nazi Party.
 His successes even saw him promoted to departmental director in 1934 and deputy director of Berlin's police in 1935.
 He married criminal inspector Elfriede Dinger shortly before his death on 20 August 1939 at age 59 (he was suffering from cancer, although the suddenness of his death could indicate a stroke).